AdityaSP/l3constructmay17/README.md

-# Welcome to your CDK TypeScript Construct Library project

-You should explore the contents of this project.
-It demonstrates a CDK Construct Library that includes a construct (`S3WithAlert`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.

-The construct defines an interface (`S3WithAlertProps`) to configure the visibility timeout of the queue.
+# Submit the build to a package registry

-## Useful commands
+## npm login
+* `npm login` Logs into npm by opening up a browser to enter npm creds

-* `npm run build`   compile typescript to js
+* `npm run build` Comples the ts code to js code.
+Refer package.json

-* `npm run watch`   watch for changes and compile
-* `npm run test`    perform the jest unit tests
+* `npm publish` Takes the compiled project and pushes it further to npm registry for GA

+### Note: update version number in package.json for every new release to package registry